 With this in mind, it’s obvious that Garmin designed Swim 2 to track workouts for swimmers at all skill levels.
 This is the swim watch for you, whether you are a competitive swimmer or a recreational swimmer looking to keep fit.
 Even the most seasoned and professional swimmers will be impressed by the versatility of this watch.
 Throughout the day, it will track the number of key health indices.

 The Swim 2 was, of course, designed with swimming in mind, and it works admirably in the pool.
 It can detect the kind of stroke you’re doing and calculate your SWOLF (the metric which tracks your swim efficiency).
 When practicing, you can even download customized drills and set up alerts to keep you on track.

 - GPS swimming smartwatch for the pool and open...

 - Pool swim mode: records distance, pace, stroke...

-The Apple Watch Series 6 integrates more of the advanced swimming abilities of previous Apple Watch models into a larger design, allowing for more room to view your swim data in the pool or in open water.
+The Apple Watch Series 6 integrates the advanced swimming abilities of previous Apple Watch models into a larger design, allowing for more room to view your swim data in the pool or open water.

-You’ll be shown metrics such as distance travelled, average speed, and stroke form.
+You’ll be shown metrics such as distance traveled, average speed, and stroke form.